Science Education (MS)

 Upon completion of these programs certified teachers will have acquired the competence and attitudes to:

-· Draw on insights from cognitive psychology, the nature and philosophy of science and on a sound level of subject matter competence, in order to design learning experiences that would result in meaningful acquisition of science concepts by high school students.
+· Draw on insights from cognitive psychology, the nature and philosophy of science, and on a sound level of subject matter competence, in order to design learning experiences that result in meaningful acquisition of science concepts by high school students

-• Be reflective about their own practice and seek to be responsive to changing student needs in a demanding society.
+• Reflect on their own practices and seek to be responsive to changing student needs in a demanding society.

 Special Admission Criteria